girdharagrawalbro/Ava-AI-Voice-Assistant/ava_voice_ai/README.md

-# 🤖 Ava – Conversational Voice AI Desktop App
+# 🤖 Ava – Conversational Voice AI Desktop App with Database Integration

-> **🎉 Now available with modern Electron + TypeScript frontend!**
+> **🎉 Now available with modern Electron + TypeScript frontend and Supabase database!**
 > See `../electron-app/` for the new React-based desktop interface.

-A sleek desktop application that combines voice recognition, AI conversation, and natural text-to-speech for an engaging voice assistant experience.
+A comprehensive desktop application that combines voice recognition, AI conversation, natural text-to-speech, and robust data persistence for a complete voice assistant experience with medication management, health tracking, and more.

 ## 🖥️ Choose Your Interface